-When a student has accumulated seven five non-exempt absences, the parent/guardian will be notified.
-When the student has accumulated ten nine non-exempt absences a conference may be requested with the proper school officials and parent/guardian to determine the nature of the absences.
-When a student accumulates 13 non-exempt absences the parent/guardian will be notified and attendance referral programs will be discussed.
-Any non-exempt/unexcused absences beyond 14 9 may result in a referral to the Tippecanoe County Attendance Intervention Program and/or the Department of Child Services.
+When a student has accumulated five non-exempt absences, the parent/guardian will be notified.
+When the student has accumulated nine non-exempt absences a conference may be requested with the proper school officials and parent/guardian to determine the nature of the absences.
+Any non-exempt/unexcused absences beyond 9 may result in a referral to the Department of Child Services.